MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0023.md

 ## Remarks

-This rule validates that the return type of a public procedure has not been changed in a way that would break dependent extensions.
+This rule validates that the return type of a public procedure has not been changed in a way that would break the compilation of dependent extensions.
 It is not allowed to change the return type of a public procedure that was published with a return type in a previous version.
-It is only allowed to add a return type to a procedure which previously did not have one.
+Adding a return type is allowed by this rule, but is validated by [AS0102](appsourcecoup-as0102.md).

 > [!NOTE]
 > This rule also covers the cases related to the [TryFunction](../methods/devenv-tryfunction-attribute.md) attribute which implicitly defines a Boolean return type.

+## How to fix this diagnostic?

+Reverting the change will fix this diagnostic.
+If changing the return type is required, the recommended approach is to mark the procedure with the [Obsolete](../attributes/devenv-obsolete-attribute.md) attribute and introduce a new one with the desired return type.
+In a future version, once all dependent extensions have updated their code to not reference the obsolete procedure, you can remove it.

 ## Code examples triggering the rule